Hayley's Story

 Counselling: Your clinic is required by law to offer you counselling.
 We strongly recommend you take it up, as it will help you to think through all the implications of your decision and how it could affect you and your family in the future.

-Your consent: You need to consent in writing before donating your eggs.
+Your consent: You need to give your consent in writing before donating your eggs.
 You can change or withdraw your consent - see more below.
+In the section What if I change my mind?

-Donating your eggs is generally very safe; most women won’t experience any health problems beyond the discomfort of having the treatment itself.
+Donating your eggs is generally very safe; most women won’t experience any health problems beyond the discomfort during the stimulation of the ovaries and the egg collection procedure.

-The only potential risk to be aware of is having a reaction to your fertility drugs.
-Normally if this happens the effects are mild and include hot flushes, feeling irritable or down, headaches and restlessness.
+There is a potential risk of having a reaction to your fertility drugs.
+Normally if this happens the effects are mild and include headaches, nausea or feeling bloated.
+You must let the clinic know as soon as possible if you experience any of these side effects.

 In some very rare cases women develop ovarian hyperstimulation syndrome (OHSS).
 OHSS is a very serious and potentially fatal reaction to fertility drugs, which happens about a week after your eggs have been collected.